bryantm1123/NewsReader/DesignDocs/webview-for-article.md

 This proposal seeks to clarify the design and high-level implementation of showing the full news article content by using a web view.
 In this context, an article's **content** refers to the text of the article.

 ## Background
 The app data source is powered by [NewsAPI.org](https://newsapi.org/).
 According to their FAQs, the full article content is not available via API.
-Instead, the content text is limited by character count, thus making it impossible in the current implementation for a user to read the full article text.
+Instead, the content text is limited by character count, thus making it impossible for a user to read the full article text.

-In the current implementation, when tapping an article preview in the article feed, the app loads a more full version of the article content on screen.
-The article content consists of:
+In the current implementation, when tapping an article preview in the feed, the app loads a more full version of the content on screen.
+The content consists of:
 - image — an image associated with the article
 - title — the title of the article
 - content — the article text, limited by character count, with remaining characters displayed at the end of the truncated text.
 For example, `...[+4152 chars]`